‘The Walking Dead’ Spoilers: If This Fan Theory Is True, It Changes Everything

 In the fan theory, the video points out that it will likely be Carl and Rick being the final survivors to remain alive, but the series will have an ending.
 MovieIDOL’s ending for the series has Rick dying last and then, an elderly Carl shown telling the story of his life.

 Some plot holes are there, but the video also does its best to squash those issues, and it all ends up making sense.
-As time goes on, if the survivor starting dying one-by-one and Carl continues to live on, many will start believing more in this fan theory.
+As time goes on, if the survivors starting dying one-by-one and Carl continues to live on, many will start believing more in this fan theory.

 The Walking Dead has been going strong for six-and-a-half seasons, but they have finally started to see a bit of backlash as soon as the envelope was pushed.
 The comic book is far from complete and who knows how many episodes could end up coming over time, but that doesn’t mean the TV series will last as long.
-It also doesn’t mean it has to follow the same storyline and if this fan theory of it being told by old man Carl Grimes is true, then, mind blown.
+It also doesn’t mean it has to follow the same storyline and if this fan theory of it being told by old man Carl Grimes is true, then, your mind could be blown.

 [Featured Image by AMC]